tilgovi/dom-seek/README.md

 // Find text nodes at the start and end of the word. split(offset).then(function (start) {
   split(length).then(function (end) {
-    // Highlight all the nodes in between do {
+    // Highlight all the nodes in between. do {
       var node = iter.previousNode();